Allah Abad, Rahim Yar Khan

 Allah Abad is a town and Union Council in Punjab, Pakistan.
-It is located in Tehsil Liaqatpur, the district of Rahim Yar Khan.
+It is located in Tehsil Liaqatpur, in the district of Rahim Yar Khan.

 History

 Allah Abad is one of the oldest towns in Bahawalpur.
 When it was a princely state, Allah Abad was used as a second unofficial capital after Dera Nawab.
 Now, this town is a union council of Liaquatpur.
 It has one of the most popular school in Rahimyarkhan District, namely, Allah Abad Government Secondary High School.
+The town also houses a Girls High School and three to four government-run primary schools, reflecting its longstanding commitment to public education.
+Key public infrastructure includes a historic Eid Prayer Ground, government hospital, WAPDA Colony, Water SDO offices, and a Government Rest House.
+However, the current condition of both the WAPDA Colony and the Government Rest House is reported to be very poor, indicating a need for maintenance and administrative attention.

+Allah Abad is also home to several historic structures that reflect its rich cultural past.
+Among them is the Dharamshala—a traditional Hindu wedding place—which stands as a remnant of the Hindu era, symbolizing the town’s pluralistic heritage before the partition of British India.